-I. Classification of Advances, Income Recognition, Identification of and provisioning for nonperforming Advances (Refer Schedulle 9 read with Note 4 of Schedulle 17 to the financial statements)The net advances of the Bank constitutes of 61.13% of the total assets, which is the significant part of the financial statements.
-They are, inter-alia, governed by income recognition, asset classification and provisioning (IRAC) norms and other circulars and directives issued by the RBI from time to time which provides guidelines related to classification of Advances into performing and non-performing Advances (NFA) except in case of foreign offices, classification of advances and provisioning thereof is made as per local regulations or RBI guidelines, whichever is more stringent.
-The Bank classifies these Advances based on IRAC norms as per its accounting policy followed.
+Classification of Advances, Income Recognition, Identification of and provisioning for non-performing Advances (Refer Schedule 9 read with Note 4 of Schedule 17 to the financial statements)

+The net advances of the Bank constitutes of 60.81 percent of the total assets, which is the significant part of the financial statements.
+They are, inter-alia, governed by income recognition, asset classification and provisioning (IRACP) norms and other circulars and directives issued by the RBI from time to time which provides guidelines related to classification of Advances into performing and non-performing Advances (NPA) except in case of foreign offices in which case the classification of advances and provisioning thereof is made as per local regulations or RBI guidelines, whichever is more stringent.
+The Bank classifies these Advances based on IRACP norms as per its accounting policy followed.

-Identification of performing and non-performing Advances involves establishment of proper devaluations. - Identification of performing and non-performing Advances involves establishment of proper mechanism.
+Identification of performing and non-performing Advances involves establishment of proper mechanism.
 The Bank accounts for all the transactions related to Advances in its Information Technology System (IT System) viz.
 Core Banking Solution (CBS) which also identifies whether the advances are performing or non-performing.
-Besides following the prudential norms on Income Recognition, Asset Classification and Provisioning relating to Advances issued by the Reserve Bank of India ("RBI"), the Bank also has certain policies for provisioning on non- performing assets.
-The carrying value of these advances (net of provisions) may be materially misstated if either individually or in aggregate, the IRAC norms are not properly followed.

-Further due to reliance placed on data submitted by the borrowers & lead bank for Drawing Power calculations, third party for security valuation, computation of provisions as per various guidelines issued by the RBI, computation of diminution in value for restructured advances and recognition of interest income including in non-performing advances, we determined the above area as a Key Audit Matter.
-Auditors' Responses- Principal Audit Procedures We assessed the Bank's system in place to identify and provide for non-performing assets.
+Besides following the prudential norms on Income Recognition, Asset Classification and Provisioning relating to Advances issued by the Reserve Bank of India (RBI), the Bank also has certain policies for provisioning on non-performing assets.
+The carrying value of these advances (net of provisions) may be materially missitated if, either individually or in aggregate, the IRACP norms are not properly followed.
+Further due to reliance placed on data submitted by the borrowers & lead bank for Drawing Power calculations, third party for security valuation, computation of provisions as per various guidelines issued by the RBI, computation of diminution in value for restructured advances and recognition of interest income including in non- performing advances, we determined the above area as a Key Audit Matter.

+Auditors' Responses- Principal Audit Procedures.

+We assessed the Bank's system in place to identify and provide for non-performing assets.
 Our audit approach consisted testing of the design and operating effectiveness of the internal controls and substantive testing as follows: